vijaybnotion/git.getting-started/README.md

-# exampleCourse
+# git.getting-started
-example course for an Introduction into Basic Github functionality as part of the Course FPGA Hybrid Systems.
+training repository for basic GitHub functionality

 ## Introduction
-Throughout the Course we will use git to manage the Lab.
-You will need to understand the basics usage of git so you are able to turn in your lab assignments.
+Throughout the course, we will use Git - an industry standard version control software - for managing the lab.
+You need to understand the basics usage of Git for successfully carrying out the lab.

 ## Tasks
-1. Fork this Repository
+1. Fork this repository
-2. Copy your newly created Repository to the Computer you work on.
+2. Clone the forked repository to your computer or the development server.
-3. Create a commit.
+3. Create a test commit (add a new file or modify a file before).
-4. Create an Issue in your Repository.
+4. Create an issue for your repository on GitHub.
-5. Create a new branch.
+5. Create a new branch named "development" and commit into this branch.
 6. Merge two branches with conflicting contents.
-7. Synchronize your local changes with your Repository on the git server.
+7. Synchronize your local changes with your repository on GitHub.
-8. Create a Pull Request to this Repository
+8. Create a pull request to this master repository on GitHub.

 ## Additional Knowledge, Theory
-1. Understand the concept of Branches and how they can be used in large Projects.
+1. Understand the concept of branches and how they can be used in projects.
-2. Learn about distributed Workflows for collaboration in (large) projects.
+2. Learn about distributed workflows for collaboration in projects.
-  - centralized Workflows
+  - Centralized workflows
-  - decentralized Workflows
+  - Decentralized workflows

 ## Ressources
-There are many Tutorials, Introductions and Wikis on git all around the Internet.
+There are many tutorials, introductions and Wikis for getting started with Git available online.
 This site features a list of ressources you can use to find the knowledge necessary for this course. https://help.github.com/articles/good-resources-for-learning-git-and-github/

 The following sources should be especially useful:
-- using git in practice
+- using Git in practice
   - https://guides.github.com/
     - Understanding Github-Flow
     - Hello World